-In this section, you’re listing out what products and services you offer that could accomplish one of the customer jobs we had on the right side of the canvas.
+In this section, you’re listing out what products and services you offer that could accomplish one of the customer jobs that appear on the right side of the canvas.

-These can be big services or a small e-book type of offering.
+These can be big services or a simple online course.
 The only requirement here is that it must solve a need.

 Next, we are going to figure out how the products and services you just listed solve a pain for your client.

-How does your e-book or service reduce a negative emotion they had, or relieved some kind of risk they perceived as part of the job they need to accomplish?
+How does your course or service reduce a negative emotion they had, or relieved some kind of risk they perceived as part of the job they need to accomplish?